prncevince/using-git/README.md

 # Version Control - Using Git

-A presentation to teach engineers how to use version control their code using Git.
+A presentation to teach engineers how to version control their code using Git.

 https://prncevince.github.io/using-git